cloudfour/guides/javascript/README.md

 To convert an iterable object (e.g. [NodeList]) to an array, use [array spread syntax][Array Literal Spread Syntax] `...` instead of [Array.from].

+(Note: This may not work correctly if transpiling with support for IE11.
+Instead, try a `for ... of` loop over the `NodeList`.)

 > Why?
 Better performance.

 #### Examples